void127001/memorydelaysmtphandler/README.md

 **memorydelaysmtphandler** adds new handlers for the Python logging package.

 Issue : SMTPHandler sends one email after each event.
-Multiple emails can be received in a short time.<br> Improvement : MemoryDelaySmtpHandler will create a bundle of events in an single email and sent it after a delay.
+Multiple emails can be received in a short time.<br> Improvement : MemoryDelaySmtpHandler will create a bundle of events in a single email and sent it after a delay.

 ## Features